 The first thing I thought was "I wonder if you could add cream cheese to a cookie?"
 Turns out you can and it makes the cookies soft and chewy which is my favorite type of cookie.
 One of my favorite cookies is this soft and chewy peanut butter cookie.
 Yum!
 But before I get too distracted though, let's learn how to make this cream cheese cookie recipe.

-I like to use a nonstick baking mat like this one when I bake.
+I like to use a nonstick baking mat like this silicone one when I bake.
 I find the food cooks more evenly, plus it makes clean up a breeze.
+You can also line baking sheets with parchment paper.

-If you are not a fan of cream cheese (like my husband) and are thinking you will taste it in these cookies, fear not.
-The cream cheese does not have a taste in these cookies but does make them puffy and soft.
-They will not flatten and become crunchy thanks to the cream cheese.
-My entire family (even my husband) LOVED these and we enjoyed how they tasted just as good even a few days after baking them.
+The soft cream cheese cookies will not flatten and become crunchy thanks to the cream cheese.
+My entire family LOVED these and we enjoyed how they tasted just as good even a few days after baking them.
+This certainly are perfect to make next time you are wanting some sweets.

 Cream Cheese Cookie Recipe